skofieldO5/updatewordpressfromr/README.md

 standings_rlo.Rmd It gets the baseball schedule and formats it.

+standings_rlo_sidebar.Rmd Basically the same thing as standings_rlo.Rmd but it's a smaller version for the sidebar of the homepage.

 post_to_wordpress.R The shortest one but the heart of it.
 It calls the single RMD files, takes their output and uploads it to the wordpress website of my baseball club.